victorjeman/victorjeman-website/data/posts/content/how-to-write-cleaner-css-when-implementing-a-responsive-design.md

 Still, we should strive to make our CSS as straightforward as possible when we have a chance.
 One way is to encapsulate our CSS blocks in particular media queries when implementing a responsive design.
 This approach won’t solve all our problems, but it will make it easier to debug a big project’s style.

 I’ve been using this approach for personal projects for a long time.
-It’s easier for me to keep things clean in small personal projects; can't say the same about all the projects that I've done 😀.
+It’s easier for me to keep things clean in small private projects.
+I can't say the same about all the other projects where I was involved 😀.

 Two years ago, I read <a href="https://www.smashingmagazine.com/2018/12/generic-css-mobile-first/" target="_blank" rel="noreferrer">this article</a>, which made me more confident that this approach is worth using.